spinalcord/Lichess-Opening-Name/README.md

 # Lichess-Opening-Name
 An extension for Google Chrome.
 This extension displays you the current opening Name on lichess, durring the game.
 Make sure you have developer mode enabled in google chrome.
+The raw list can be found here: https://www.chess.com/forum/view/chess-openings/all-kinds-of-openings

 Please leave me a Github-Star :)